Ryan, Falcons stay hot on the road, beat Panthers 29-21

 AP Sports Writer

-Cordarrelle Patterson ran for 58 yards and a touchdown for the Falcons (6-7), who improved to 6-2 away from Mercedes-Benz Stadium and kept their playoff hopes alive.
+Cordarrelle Patterson ran for 58 yards and a touchdown as Atlanta (6-7) kept its playoff hopes alive.
+The Falcons now have to find a way to win at Mercedes-Benz Stadium, where they are 0-5.

+“The guys made a commitment to shut down the run game,” Falcons coach Arthur Smith said, referring to his team allowing 203 yards rushing in a 19-13 loss to the Panthers on Oct.
+31. “Defense did a nice job getting three takeaways.
+We played great complementary football.”

+“To jeopardize the game the way I did today is inexcusable,” said Newton, who has lost his last 11 starts as Carolina’s starting QB dating back to 2018.

-With the Panthers trailing 20-14 midway through the third quarter, Newton tripped over center Pat Elflein’s foot after taking the snap.
-He tried to reach out to hand off to running back Chuba Hubbard, but instead fumbled near midfield.
+With the Panthers trailing 20-14 midway through the third quarter, Newton appeared to trip over center Pat Elflein’s foot after taking the snap.
+He tried to reach out to hand off to running back Chuba Hubbard, but fumbled and Atlanta recovered.

 The Falcons took advantage with tight end Hayden Hurst, just back from short-term injured reserve, hauling in a wide-open 3-yard touchdown pass in the flat for a 26-14 lead.

+“We are looking for things to not be catastrophic,” Rhule said.
+“To put a snap on the ground on a second-and-1, that’s what really bothers you about that. … We just want to go to the ground there.”

-Atlanta seemed in control and was working the clock when third-string running back Qadree Ollison fumbled at midfield and the Panthers recovered.
+Atlanta seemed in control and was working the clock when third-string running back Qadree Ollison fumbled at midfield, giving the Panthers some life.
 Walker cashed in with a 5-yard pass to Robby Anderson to cut the lead to 29-21 with 3:11 left.

-The Panthers were looking for a stop on Atlanta’s final possession, but Ryan hooked up with Kyle Pitts for a 24-yard gain on a third-and-14 on a busted coverage; two Carolina players collided.
+The Panthers needed a stop on Atlanta’s next possession, but Ryan hooked up with Kyle Pitts for a 24-yard gain on a third-and-14 on a busted coverage; two Carolina players collided.
 The Falcons then ran out the clock.

-Things started well for new Panthers signal caller Jeff Nixon, who took over this week after offensive coordinator Joe Brady was fired.

-Carolina drove 65 yards in nine plays on its opening drive while going up-tempo, and Newton capped it with a 12-yard touchdown run for an early 7-0 lead.
-But the Panthers’ offense after that, and Newton’s 12th pick-6 of his career helped the Falcons take a 17-7 halftime lead.
+“It can’t happen,” Rhule said.
+“It’s our base, Day One coverage.
+We had them.
+He should be caught and tackled, and it should be fourth down going back down the field to score.”

+Newton’s other big mistake came in the first half when he fired over the middle for running back Ameer Abdullah, but Walker undercut the route and took the ball to the house.
+Newton said he never saw Walker.

 INJURIES